openedx/edx-documentation/en_us/developers/source/style_guides/python_guidelines.rst

         """

-Note: there are some exceptions:
+.. note:: There are some exceptions:

   * The summary line is on the second line, including single-line comments (see below)
   * Use the full word "Arguments".

 Most of our code is written using an older style::